 What to do when there may have been a failure or inaccuracy: discussions with a company or SAO before referral to the Penalties Consistency Panel when there may have been a main duty failure or an inaccurate certificate

-The Customer Relationship Manager (CRM), Mid-sized Business Customer Engagement Team (CET) or a Caseworker must obtain authorisation from the Penalties Consistency Panel (‘the panel’) before they discuss penalties with the Senior Accounting Officer (SAO).
-However, in order to establish whether there might have been a main duty failure and/or an inaccurate certificate the CRM, CET or Caseworker may need to do some fact finding to establish, for example
+The Customer Compliance Manager (CCM), Mid-sized Business Customer Engagement Team (CET) or a Caseworker must obtain authorisation from the Penalties Consistency Panel (‘the panel’) before they discuss penalties with the Senior Accounting Officer (SAO).
+However, in order to establish whether there might have been a main duty failure and/or an inaccurate certificate the CCM, CET or Caseworker may need to do some fact finding to establish, for example

 - whether the tax accounting arrangements are appropriate in a particular area